Human-Centered Service Design

 Expand the Journey Better understand the moments of interaction customers have with your business.

-- Create a customer journey map, expand it by gathering insights, and learn how to pick moments that matter along that journey.
+- Create an initial customer journey map, expand it by gathering insights, and learn how to pick moments that matter along that journey.

 - Use three lenses to view the moments of your journey: operational, opportunity to be unique, and drivers of high value.